 Native to warm and humid climates, they have become a popular house plant that’s relatively easy to maintain.

-However, buying staghorn ferns can set you back a couple of hundreds, if not thousands of dollars.
+However, buying staghorn ferns can set you back a couple of hundred, if not thousands of dollars.
 What makes these strangely beautiful plants so expensive?

 What exactly are staghorn ferns and what makes them so popular?